-Goals to advance the frontiers of the science in ways that enable evidence-based decisionmaking and that inspire the next generation of scientists are described in the sections above.
+Goals to advance the frontiers of the science in ways that enable evidence-based decision-making and that inspire the next generation of scientists are described in the sections above.
 Community planning for the execution of the science is important for providing coordinated scientific investigations, and also for planning the associated logistical and funding requirements.
 For each area described above, matrices below identify the current plans for timing of the field research.
 In cases where new technologies are needed, a timeline for the development of technologies is provided.
 Black lettering in a matrix indicates projects that are currently funded, and blue lettering indicates those in the planning phase.

-In Table 4 below, the letters denoting specific drills are: b: badger-eclipse; 4: 4-inch drill; D: DISC drill; N: NZ intermediate drill; H: Hans-Tausen intermediate drill; B: blue ice drill; I: intermediate drill; L: borehole logging; It: log-ging tower; R RAID.
+In Tables 4 - 7 below the letters denoting specific drills to be used are: A: agile sub-ice geological drill; b: badger-eclipse; B: blue ice drill; D: DISC drill; I: intermediate depth drill; L: borehole logging; lt: logging tower; R RAID; W: Winkie drill; 4: 4-inch drill.

-Table 4: Past Climate Change Planning Matrix 2015-2025
+Table 4: Past Climate Change Planning Matrix 2016-2026